gruns/undent/README.md

 # Undent

-Undent turns multiline source code strings -- which may be indented, bookended with whitespace, or contain newlines injected to avoid long lines -- into beautiful, human-readable strings.
+Undent turns source code strings into their intended human-readable strings.

+Strings in source code may be indented, bookended with whitespace, or contain newlines to adhere to code style guidelines. `undent()` gracefully removes such code style formatting and returns a string the original, intended string for human consumption.

 To accomplish this, `undent()`